souch/SMP/README.md

 ### Developer

 Compiled with Android Studio.
-Robotium non regression tests are available in the androidTest folder.
+Robotium non regression tests are available in the androidTest folder (but must be fixed).
-Tested on Gingerbread (2.3.6), Nexus 4 JellyBean (4.1.2), Samsung S3 (4.3).
+Tested on Gingerbread (2.3.6), Nexus 4 JellyBean (4.1.2), Samsung S3 (4.3), Nexus 5 Lollipop (5.0).

 Detailed todo list in misc/TODO.txt